Psykotikism/Mutant_Tanks/README.md

-// Accessible by admins with "z" (Root) flag only. sm_mt_admin - View the Mutant Tanks admin panel. sm_mt_config - View a section of a config file. sm_mt_list - View a list of installed abilities. sm_mt_reload - Reload the config file. sm_tank - Spawn a Mutant Tank.
+// Accessible by admins with "z" (Root) flag only. sm_mt_admin - View the Mutant Tanks admin panel. sm_mt_config - View a section of a config file. sm_mt_edit - Edit a setting in the config file. sm_mt_list - View a list of installed abilities. sm_mt_reload - Reload the config file. sm_tank - Spawn a Mutant Tank.